GENERISIS

 I

-had taken a copy of Lord Lytton's romance, "The Coming Race",
+had taken a copy of Lord Lytton's romance, "The Coming Race", alternately

-the mysteries of Lytton's "vril" forces that "wash even memory
+mysteries of Lytton's "vril" forces that

-out of the tablets of the brain" when a bulky shadow intruded, cast by a
+"wash even memory out of the tablets of the brain" when a bulky

-formidable Britisher in tweeds who appeared in his middle thirties.
-Actually
+tweeds who appeared in his middle thirties.
+Actually Crowley was much nearer my

-Crowley was much nearer my own age but his thinning hair, at which he often
+own age but his thinning hair, at which he often slapped in fits of vain

-slapped in fits of vain resentment, seemed to add at least a decade to his
+resentment, seemed to add at least a decade to his countenance.
+Finally, of

-just as Winnetou resembled Chaplin, or the other way round.
-But, as a creature
+looks as alarmingly like the matinee comedian W. C. Fields, just as Winnetou resembled Chaplin, or the other way round.
+But, as

 "The